Why Should You Do Usability Testing?

 However, there are also some affordable online services available, some of which are free.
 The benefit here is that they can manage all the admin and recruitment for you, plus conduct the usability testing and if required do the analysis.
 All you have to do is agree the brief.
 I would still recommend you get videos of your usability tests as you will often learn more from watching people browse your site than from reading a report.
 A video brings it to life in a way a report cannot.

 One other advantage is that such suppliers offer a range of solutions including remote automated usability testing, card sorting for developing your navigation, tree testing to evaluate how easy it is find content on a site and eye-tracking to identify where on page attention is drawn to.
 Such suppliers can also use their expertise to advise you on how to best design a usability test study.

 Who Should You Recruit?

-Some solutions offer you the ability to serve pop-ups on your site to recruit your own visitors to complete specific tasks.
+Some usability test solutions, such as Hotjar, offer you the ability to serve pop-ups on your site to recruit your own visitors to complete specific tasks.
 You can then share screens using Skype or other web meeting tools to observe how successful they are at achieving the set task.
 Alternatively many suppliers offer the option to recruit testers who match your user demographics.

 Don’t get too obsessed though with matching your target audience as usability testing is about understanding how people in general interact with your site.
 Setting very strict recruitment criteria will just increases the cost and time needed to conduct the testing without adding much value to the outcome.